-Let's help Sanad eat and keep warm for winter
+Let’s help Sanad get food and warm clothes for the winter

-Let's help Sanad eat and keep warm for winter
+Let’s help Sanad get food and warm clothes for the winter

 Original Spanish text translated into English